-In an appeal from a discovery ruling or evidentiary ruling, the appellant must preserve error by presenting to the trial court a timely request, objection, or motion, setting forth the specific basis for the request, objection, or motion and by obtaining a ruling on its request, objection or motion.375 In discovery matters, the appellate record should contain the discovery request at issue, along with any relevant objections and motions.
-Before an issue can be raised in an appellate court, the party must have raised the argument in the trial court.376 The record must also contain a reporter's record from any evidentiary hearing held on the discovery issue.
-Finally, the standard of review is whether the trial court's ruling was an abuse of discretion and whether the trial court's order, in light of the entire record and the offending party's conduct, "was reasonably calculated, and probably did cause, the rendition of an improper judgment."377
+In an appeal from a discovery or evidentiary ruling, the appellant must preserve error by presenting a "timely request, objection, or motion," setting forth its specific basis, and by obtaining a ruling from the trial court.
+Thus, in discovery matters, the appellate record should contain the discovery request at issue, along with any relevant objections and motions.
+Before an issue can be raised in an appellate court, the party must have raised the argument in the trial court.
+The appellate record should also contain a reporter's